patrick-richter/al-folio/_pages/about.md

 Whilst doing coursework or having a go at my own projects, I discovered that it is hard to find help online in improving your Machine Learning skills.
 Therefore, I launched this website where I showcase my growing collection of projects and comprehensively explain the underlying algorithms.
 Have a look at `Machine Learning Projects` to see a number of cool projects in the fields of **Classic Machine Learning**, **Deep Learning**, and **Reinforcement Learning**.

-Wabt to get in touch or any questions regarding the projects?
+Are you interested in getting in touch or do you have questions regarding the projects?
 Let’s get connected on [LinkedIn](https://www.linkedin.com/in/patrick-richter-24bb961a5/) or check out my [CV](https://patrick-richter.github.io/assets/pdf/cv.pdf).